You may need to download additional plug-ins to open

 - Most promising innovator

-Selected applications will progress to the competition final.
+Selected applications, which will progress to the competition final, will be required to submit supplementary information.
 They will be assessed by a separate judging panel who will choose the winners of each category.
 One of those winners will be the overall Innovator of the Year.

 Dr Ryan Donnelly